UPDATED May 15th, 2o2o

 The airlines are handling rescheduling and cancellations.
 The best option is to do this through their websites.
 Alternately, customers can call their 1 (800) numbers.
 Wait times for this have been reported to be long.
 Contacting airlines online is the preferred method for flight changes.

 The airport has no control over the current flight schedule.
-Airlines are changing their service strategy multiple times throughout the day.
+Airlines are changing their service strategies.
 Please check with the airline’s website for the most current flight information.

 What is the safest way for me to pick up my friends and family from the airport during this time?